Law Office of Michael A. Mays

-On June 12, 2016 Michael A. Mays celebrated his 9th year of living and working in Warrenton, Virginia.
+In June 2007 Attorney Mays moved his home and office to Warrenton, Virginia.
 Michael moved from Fairfax, Virginia which he says had become to overcrowded with people and traffic.
 It became stressful to even drive around and get things done.
 Fauquier County has more open space including horse farms, agricultural farms, wineries and civil war battlefields.
 It's a great place to live and work.

 An Introduction to Estate Planning

 By Michael A. Mays, J.D.

 Warrenton, VA 20187